-Section 5: CASA Ratio has improved by more than 15% in 12 months
+Section 4: CASA Ratio has improved by more than 23% over last 6 quarters

 CASA Ratio is computed in terms of CASA as a percentage of Total deposits (CASA+ Certificate of Deposits+ Term Deposits).
-Consistent growth in CASA and decreasing dependency on Certificate of Deposits and Wholesale Term Deposit has helped the Bank to improve its CASA ratio by more than 15% in the last 12 months.
+Consistent growth in CASA and decreasing dependency on Certificate of Deposits and Wholesale Term Deposit has helped the Bank to improve its CASA ratio significantly.

-\This is excluding CASA deposits of Rs.
-1,346 crore from one government banking account which is non-sustainable in nature with fluctuating balance.
-This was a special deal which would expire in June 2020 at special terms hence excluded from calculations.
+^{}This is excluding CASA deposits of Rs.
+278 crore from NHB which is non-sustainable in nature with fluctuating balance.
+This was a special deal which would expire in June 2020.
+Including this, the CASA to total deposits ratio would have been 32.16%.